schrobby/foursqare-cipher/README.md

 decode = cipher.decrypt(decode)
 ```

 Unlike the reference implementation on Wikipedia, up to 4 keys can be provided when creating a `Cipher` object.
-If you would only like to encode the 2nd and 3rd alphabet table, set the corresponding argument to an empty string:
+If you would like to **only** encode the 2nd and 3rd alphabet table, set the corresponding argument to an empty string:
 ```
 cipher = foursquare.Cipher('', 'READ', 'TLDR', '')
 ```